D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

 D'Angelo Russell Insights vs. the Warriors

-- Russell's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Russell's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors give up 117.1 points per contest, 21st-ranked in the league.
+- Defensively, the Warriors are 21st in the league, allowing 117.1 points per game.

-- On the boards, the Warriors are 15th in the NBA, conceding 43.3 rebounds per game.
+- The Warriors concede 43.3 rebounds per game, ranking 15th in the NBA.

-- Looking at assists, the Warriors have conceded 25.7 per contest, 15th in the NBA.
+- In terms of assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per game.

-- The Warriors are the 23rd-ranked squad in the NBA at allowing threes, giving up 12.9 made 3-pointers per game.
+- Conceding 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.

 D'Angelo Russell vs. the Warriors